flash-oss/allserver/README.md

 });
 ```

+Yeah.
+This is a mutating call using `HTTP GET`.
+That's by design, and I love it.

 ### gRPC server side

-Note that we are reusing the `procedures` from the HTTP example above.
+Note that we are reusing the `procedures` from the example above.

 Make sure all the methods in your `.proto` file reply al least three properties: success, code, message.
-Otherwise, the server won't start and throw an error.
+Otherwise, the server won't start and will throw an error.

 ```js
 const packageDefinition = require("@grpc/proto-loader").loadSync(